 Don't give in to the temptation to laze around all day after a bad sleep.
 Easier said than done, we know, but Brager says staying active will be much more beneficial.
 Moderate exercise, like walking, promotes wakefulness, increases blood flow, and isn't so strenuous that you'll want to sleep afterward, she tells mbg.

-6. Head to bed at your normal time.
+6. Go to bed at your normal time

 One of the key pillars to excellent sleep hygiene is to maintain a regular sleep schedule.
 So even though you clocked in a bad night's sleep the night before, and you might be tempted to say good-night a few hours early to catch up on sleep, Medina says doing so would be a mistake.